juice-shop/pwning-juice-shop/part2/sensitive-data.md

 ### Reset Bjoern's password via the Forgot Password mechanism

-The final security question challenge is the one to find user Bjoern's anwswer.
-As the OWASP Juice Shop Project Leader and author of this book is not remotely as polular and publicly exposed as [Jim](#reset-jims-password-via-the-forgot-password-mechanism) or [Bender](#reset-benders-password-via-the-forgot-password-mechanism), this challenge should be significantly harder.
+The final security question challenge is the one to find user Bjoern's answer.
+As the OWASP Juice Shop Project Leader and author of this book is not remotely as popular and publicly exposed as [Jim](#reset-jims-password-via-the-forgot-password-mechanism) or [Bender](#reset-benders-password-via-the-forgot-password-mechanism), this challenge should be significantly harder.